Leningrad Military District: Post-Cold War

 The fall of the Soviet Union caused much reassessment of the Russian Federation’s military situation.
 During most of the 1990s, economic constraints greatly hampered military effectiveness.
 Several formations, such as the 25th Guards Motor Rifle Brigade, formed on 1 January 1993 from the disbanding 24th Tank Training Division at Riga, arrived in the district having been withdrawn from the former Baltic Military District.
 Since 1992 many formations and units of the District have participated in local conflicts and peace-keeping missions, especially in the North Caucasus.

-The 111th Motor Rifle Division (still part of 6th Army) was active until 1994, and then seemingly became the 20th Independent MR Bde, which became a VKhVT between January 1997 and June 1998.
-As the 20th Independent Motor Rifle Brigade it shifted formations into the 30th Guards Army Corps.
-Also in 1994 the 5186th VkHVT at Petrozavodsk was seemingly upgraded into the 30th Independent Motor Rifle Brigade.
+The 111th Motor Rifle Division (still part of 6th Army) was active until 1994, and then seemingly became the 20th Separate MR Bde, which became a VKhVT between January 1997 and June 1998.
+As the 20th Separate Motor Rifle Brigade it shifted formations into the 30th Guards Army Corps.
+Also in 1994 the 5186th VkHVT at Petrozavodsk was seemingly upgraded into the 30th Separate Motor Rifle Brigade.

 In early December 1997, President Boris Yeltsin said in Sweden that Russia would make unilateral reductions to forces in the northwest, which included the Leningrad Military District.
 He promised that land and naval units would be reduced by 40 per cent by January 1999.
 In May 1999, when Russian defense minister Marshal Igor Sergeyev confirmed that the cuts had taken place, Sergeyev said that the personnel of the Leningrad Military District had been drawn down by 52 per cent.
 In terms of formations, the series of disbandments left the district almost unrecognisable.
 The 6th Army’s staff at Petrozavodsk, the staff of the 30th Guards Army Corps at Vyborg, and all the motor rifle divisions previously in the district disbanded (including the 54th Guards MRD, reduced in size to a brigade and then which became a storage base, and the 64th Guards, reduced to a storage base).
-Left in their place were a number of weapons and equipment storage sites, and two motor rifle brigades (between January 1997 and June 1998 the 45th Guards MRD was reduced in size to become the 138th Guards Motor Rifle Brigade, and the 131st was reduced in size to become the 200th Independent Motor Rifle Brigade).
+Left in their place were a number of weapons and equipment storage sites, and two motor rifle brigades (between January 1997 and June 1998 the 45th Guards MRD was reduced in size to become the 138th Guards Motor Rifle Brigade, and the 131st was reduced in size to become the 200th Separate Motor Rifle Brigade).